Pomichal/flowexplore_bokeh/README.md

     ```
     git clone https://github.com/Pomichal/flowexplore_bokeh.git
     ```
+    hit ENTER.

-1. run Anaconda prompt (hit windows button and search after "anaconda-prompt", navigate to the folder, where you cloned the app (into the folder, where requirements.txt is placed).
+1. run Anaconda prompt (hit windows button and search after "Anaconda prompt", navigate to the folder, where you cloned the app (into the folder, where requirements.txt is placed).
-Find the absolute path to the folder and type into the console:
+Find the absolute path to the folder and type into the console, for example:

     ```
-    cd /path/to/the/directory
+    cd C:\Users\NTB\Desktop\app\flowexplore_bokeh
     ```
+    Replace the path in the example with path to your directory.
+Hit ENTER.

-1. run
+1. In Anaconda prompt run
     ```
     conda create --name flowexplore_env --file requirements.txt
     ```
+    hit Enter.
+A question will be shown "Proceed(y/n)?" write "y" and hit ENTER.

+    Wait until all requirements will be installed.
-1. run
+1. In Anaconda prompt run
     ```
-    activate flowexplore_env
+    conda activate flowexplore_env
     ```
+    hit ENTER. "(flowexplore_env)" will show on the beginning of the last row

-1. navigate to the parent directory
+1. navigate to the parent directory with writing
     ```
     cd ..
     ```
+    to the Anaconda prompt and hit ENTER.

-1. run
+1. In Anaconda prompt run
     ```
     bokeh serve flowexplore_bokeh --show
     ```
+    The app should open in your browser.
+Don't close the Anaconda prompt until using the app!

-1. to close the server hit ctrl+C
+1. to close the server go to the Anaconda prompt and hit ctrl+C